Benjamin-Italiaander/bookmarks/README.md

-# bm — Bookmarks, pass-style
+# Bookmarks in pass-style

-`bm` is a simple command-line bookmark manager inspired by [`pass`](https://www.passwordstore.org/).
+Bookmarks `bm` is a simple command-line bookmark manager inspired by [`pass`](https://www.passwordstore.org/).
 It comes with a OpenClaw integation, easy to save your bookmarks in git.

 Instead of storing bookmarks in a database, **each bookmark is stored as a small Markdown file in a normal directory tree**.